samuelfrann/samuelfrann/README.md

 ## 🧠 About Me
 - 🛠️ Mechatronics Engineer
 - 🧠 Machine Learning Engineer
-- 🌍 Focused on creating practical and scalable solutions for real-world challenges.
+- 🌍 Focused on creating practical and scalable solutions for real-world challenges in risk management and insurance.
-- ⛓️ Learning end-to-end model development and deployment
+- ⛓️ Building end-to-end ML model pipelines and deploying systems to cloud environments.
+- 🤖 Building AI agents for risk assessment and claims management in insurance industry.

 ***
 ## 💼 Skills & Tools